 - A white box assessment, while broader and provides a perspective deeper than what a casual attacker would have, tends to be more comprehensive.

 Maximize the impact of your next pentest by scoping it strategically around your top business priorities.
 This way, you pay only for what you needpay only for what you need and get maximum results that you can use to improve your security posture.
-How effective a penetration test is relies heavily on how well your development or deployment is integrated with automated security testing and how well the pentest report is aligned with business objectives.
+How effective a penetration test is relies heavily on how well your development or deployment is integrated with automated security testing and how well the pentest report is aligned with business objectiveshow well the pentest report is aligned with business objectives.